MewX/mewx.github.io/_posts/2016-08-15-topcoder-test-suit.md

 It's been long time not writing a post, and I decide to write post in English.

 In this term, I have a required course called `Specilised Programming`, and this class teaches algorithms.
-A reference textbook is *Introduction to The Design and Analysis of Algorightm (3e.)*.
+A reference textbook is *Introduction to The Design and Analysis of Algorithm (3e.)*.

 Well, this course needs use to submit a practise report each week.
 While the problems should be from `TopCoder`.